 Kingsdale was designated as a Specialist School in the Performing Arts in 2005.
-Only two years later our new Music School was opened by Courtney Pine OBE, the internationally renowned jazz saxophonist.
+Only two years later, Courtney Pine OBE, the internationally renowned jazz saxophonist, opened our new Music School.
 The financing for this fantastic facility was party achieved using the specialist status capital project grant.

-Within this uniquely designed building are four large teaching rooms, a performance area, a recording studio and seven practice rooms of varying sizes.
+Within this uniquely designed building are five large teaching rooms, a performance area, a recording studio and seven practice rooms of varying sizes.

-A new Drama block has been developed from the existing Music Department and together with the original Drama Studio 5 teaching spaces, offices and storage rooms have been created.
+A new Drama suite has been developed and together with a beautiful new theatre, five teaching spaces, offices and storage rooms have been created.

-The Art Department is the third of the specialist status subjects and new and refurbished rooms now provide facilities for 3D Sculpture, Fine Art and Textiles.
+The Art Department is the third of the specialist status subjects, and new and refurbished rooms now provide facilities for 3D Sculpture, Fine Art and Textiles and Photography.

-All pupils at Key Stage 3 now have timetabled lessons in each of the Performing Arts subjects.
+All students at Key Stage 3 now have timetabled lessons in each of the Performing and Expressive Arts subjects.

-With this marvellous accommodation and equally impressive state of the art resources the Performing Arts faculty now offers a full range of subject choices at GCE,GCSE and BTEC (Level 2 & 3) for our Key Stage 4 and 5 students.
-The annual grant provided by specialist status designation has enabled the school to provide extra Performing Arts teaching staff, brand new resources and funds for projects and performances in school and with primary schools in our community.
+With this marvellous accommodation and equally impressive state of the art resources, this faculty now offers a full range of subject choices at GCE,GCSE and BTEC (Level 2 & 3) for our Key Stage 4 and 5 students.
+The annual grant provided by specialist status designation has enabled the school to provide extra teaching staff, brand new resources and funds for projects and performances in school and with primary schools in our community.

 Attainment and Achievement